nvdaaddons/DevGuide/readme.md

 ### Useful methods ###

 Here is a list of some useful methods used in add-ons.
-For more information on how they're implemented, see the NvDA source code documentation.
+For more information on how they're implemented, see the NVDA source code documentation.
 For worked out examples, see the section of this guide on add-on components.

 From addonHandler: